lcmeyer37/openstock/README.md

 Steps:
 1. Make sure you have Java 8 installed on your computer.
 It is preferable that you set it as your default Java Runtime Environment. ([Download Java](https://www.java.com/en/download/))
 2. Download the [Current Release ZIP file](https://github.com/lcmeyer37/openstock/releases) and extract it to your computer or download the contents of the [dist folder](https://github.com/lcmeyer37/openstock/tree/master/dist).
 3. Run the openstock.jar file and you are good to go!
+You can check the [Open Stock Wiki](https://github.com/lcmeyer37/openstock/wiki) for further explanation in how to use the software.

 [Contribute with crypto](https://commerce.coinbase.com/checkout/4f5a0777-1d17-4a96-90e6-9a2d6046a08b)